SK53/indicia-docs/developing/reporting/report-file-format.rst

   * ``exclude_sensitive`` - provide 't' to hide sensitive records completely.
 Note that the cache_occurrences table already blurs the information for sensitive records.
+  * ``confidential`` - filter on the record's confidential status.
+This is different to sensitivity in that it is generally set by the dataset administrator in order to disable communications regarding a record, e.g. it prevents notifications being sent out to a recorder when the record is verified.
+Set the filter to 'f' to exclude confidential records, 't' to include only confidential records or 'all' to disable this filter.
+Default is 'f' so confidential records are excluded.
   * ``release_status`` - filter on the release status of records.
-The following options are
+The following options are available:
-    available:

       * R - released records only (default)
       * U - unreleased records only